char990/gc20/docs/WebSocketProtocol.md

 Unpacking file:

-1. Make a backup of current config to "config.tar"
+1. Make a backup of current config to "cfg_bak.tar"
-2. Save file to "cfg_import"
+2. Save file to "cfg_imp.tar"
-3. Unpack it("tar xf cfg_import") and there should be cfg.tar and cfg.md5
+3. Unpack it("tar -xf cfg_imp.tar") and there should be config.gz.tar and config.md5
-4. Check MD5 and unpack cfg.tar("tar xf cfg.tar").File in "./config/" may be overwrited
+4. Check MD5 and unpack config.gz.tar("tar xzf config.gz.tar").
+File in "./config/" may be overwrited

 ### BackupFirmware